This djuvec rice recipe is a healthy yet so simple vegetarian-friendly meal or a side dish. The best part, it's made in one pot!

 More Similar Recipes That You'll LoveStuffed Bell Peppers

-Have you tried this recipe?
+Have you made this recipe?
 Please let me know in the comments below.
 I would love to hear your suggestions and recipe variations.

 - 2 tbsp canola oil